CSCfi/kielipankki-nlf-harvester/docs/README.md

 See [versioning.md](versioning.md) for more information about previous versions of the dataset and how to access them.

+### Listings

+Listings of added and deleted files are maintained for each version.
+On Puhti, these are available under `/scratch/project_2006633/nlf-harvester/zip/listings`.
+Each time an update makes a modification to the zip files, a subdirectory for that date is created, eg. `/scratch/project_2006633/nlf-harvester/zip/listings/2025-08-11`.
+There, one or more of the following files will be generated:

+* `added_bindings.txt`: list of binding IDs that were added
+* `deleted_bindings.txt`: list of binding IDs that were deleted
+* `added_bindings_FAILED.txt`: list of binding IDs that were unsuccessfully attempted to retrieve
+* `deleted_bindings_FAILED.txt`: list of binding IDs that were unsuccessfully attempted to delete

 ## Structure of the dataset